 A private tour is more expensive but it is a day with only your group and a guide.
 You are going at the pace that you choose.
 The transportation is a personal vehicle, which does include air conditioning and for us, some fun music, history and interesting conversation.
 A private tour allows you to explore the areas you are visiting longer, the guide usually takes you to a local restaurant to experience and you leave earlier than the big groups which means less crowds.
 We stood in front of the main structure at Chichen Itza without anyone else in our picture- just us!
 There is also a love of country that the local guide have and it is really awesome to learn about the things they love about their country.

 There are a few companies that offer private tours for your Cancun day trip to Chichen Itza and Ek Balam, we went with My Quest Concierge Private Tours.
 The reviews are legit on Tripadvisor for this company – they are amazing and highly recommend them.
 The communication is great, their website is easy to understand and navigate and their guides are so great.
 We loved our whole experience with them.
-A couple of other companies that come highly rated are Boutique Tours Mexico and Living Dreams Mexico
+A couple of other companies that come highly rated are Make Your Own Tour and Go Visit Mexico.

 Tour Choices